sherpa/sherpa/docs/plots/bokeh_backend.rst

 toolbar at the top of the plot or by using `bokeh.io.save`.

 Once displayed, bokeh has no direct control over the browser tab anymore, so the plot cannot be updated automatically.
-In bokeh, that means that the user needs to call `bokeh.plotting.show` when all elements have been added.
+When doing plots with bokeh, that means that the user needs to call `bokeh.plotting.show` when all elements have been added.
-In Sherpa, this is done automatically in the UI, but users of the OO interface need to call `bokeh.plotting.show` themselves.

-In the UI, a new plot is shown after every plot command.
-That's pretty automatic and works fine with jupyter notebook or on the command line.
-However, it is annoying if you use ``overplot=True`` repeatedly, because you'll get a new plot each time - and in the notebook, you end up with a list of plots in the cell where the top one shows only what you plotted first, and with each overplot, another plot is appended at the bottom that is like the previous one, just with the overplotted data added.

-To avoid it, in the OO interface, you need to call `bokeh.plotting.show` yourself or activate the `bokeh.io.output_notebook` mode.

 Jupyter notebooks